Vermont Military Retirement Taxes 2026: Complete Tax Guide

 - β VA disability payments: Tax-free (federal and state)

-- β State income tax: 3.35% - 8.75% graduated (but exempt for military pensions)
+- β State income tax: 3.35% - 8.75% graduated (pension exempt for most)

 - β Property tax: Up to $40,000 exemption for veterans